 No, your doctor is probably not trying to kill you.

-And getting in this drug-side-effect crossfire is not as unlikely as you may think, since experts estimate that anywhere between 500,000 and 1 million people in the United States alone are on the two-drug combo.
+And getting in this drug-side-effect crossfire is not as unlikely as you may think, since experts estimate that anywhere between 500,000 and 1 million people in the United States alone were on the two-drug combo at one time.

 Stanford University researchers accidentally made the shocking discovery when they were poring over the data from the FDA’s adverse-event-reporting database (AERS) in combination with the electronic medical records from three medical institutions.

-Unexpectedly, they found that a significant number of patients who were on the common antidepressant Paxil along with the common cholesterol-lowering drug Pravachol had out-of-the-blue jumps in their blood-glucose levels.
+Unexpectedly, they found that a significant number of patients who were on the common antidepressant Paxil along with the common cholesterol-lowering drug Pravachol ((pravastatin) had out-of-the-blue jumps in their blood-glucose levels.

 And the really frightening part is that they very well may not have even known it.
 Not a single report of the unusual levels was found in the AERS.
 It wasn’t until the researchers bumped the AERS data up against the electronic medical records that the relationship really reared its ugly head.

 They found that 135 nondiabetic patients on the dangerous drug combo had an average increase in their blood-glucose levels of 19 mg/dl.

 The researchers were able to identify 104 of them on the two drugs who had on average a shocking spike of 48 mg/dl!

 They tested the drugs individually and then in combination on prediabetic lab mice.
 They saw a dramatic spike in the sugar levels of the mice that were given both Paxil and Pravachol together—from around 128 mg/dl to a staggering 193 mg/dl.

 If you happen to be on these two drugs… especially if you’re diabetic… run—don’t walk—to your doctor’s office and ask him about getting off them ASAP.
-Natural alternatives like vitamin D, fish oil, and exercise are much better choices.